undergrad-partner-school

 Student Population Diversity

-When it comes to improving a sense of inclusion and belonging among students, there is no denying the importance of student diversity.
-A heterogeneous student body brings together individuals from diverse backgrounds, experiences, and perspectives.
-Learn more about all the ethnic communities you might encounter at this institution.
+Higer Education is committed to focusing on the diversity of its student population and improving students' sense of inclusion and belonging.
+A heterogeneous student body brings together individuals from different backgrounds, experiences, and perspectives.
+Discover more about the many ethnic communities that go to this school.

-In 2023, out of the total number of students enrolled at the institution, the number of students of Asian origin was 55, while the number of African American students was 153.
-441 undergraduate students at this school declared as Hispanic/Latino and 95 identified with more than one race.
-The school also had 3 students who identified as Native Hawaiian or other Pacific Islander, and 10 American Indian or Alaska Native students.
-There were also 93 students whose ethnicity is unknown.
+In 2025, out of the total number of students enrolled at the institution, the number of students of Asian origin was 115, while the number of Black American students was 161.
+578 students at this school identified as Hispanic/Latino and 108 as multirace.
+The school also had 5 students who identified as Native Hawaiian or other Pacific Islander, and 12 American Indian or Alaska Native students.
+There were also 95 students whose ethnicity is unknown.

 Cost